 Obi-Wan Kenobi: Find out what Obi-Wan Kenobi (Ewan McGregor) was up to between Episodes III and IV following the slaughter of the Jedi at the hands of the Empire.
 The show is also bringing back Hayden Christensen as Anakin Skywalker/Darth Vader.

 Star Wars: Andor: This Rogue One prequel will focus on the adventures of Cassian Andor (Diego Luna) and his sassy droid pal K2S0 (Alan Tudyk).
 It begins 5 years before Rogue One.

 The Mandalorian: Taking place five years after Episode VI: Return of the Jedi, this Western-tinged drama focuses on a lone bounty hunter as he explores a murky post-Empire universe.
-What will Din Djarin and Grogu do now in season 3?
+What will Din Djarin and Grogu do now in The Mandalorian season 3?

 Star Wars: Ahsoka: Anakin's former Jedi padawan, Ahsoka Tano, debuted in live-action form (played by Rosario Dawson) in The Mandalorian.
 Now, she gets her own show.
 Coming August 23, 2023.